kevindublin/etchedpress/content/shop/kirby-wright-green.md

 Title: The Girl with the Green Violin by Kirby Wright
-Book: The Girl with the Green Violin
+Product: The Girl with the Green Violin
-Writer: Kirby Wright
+Creator: Kirby Wright
+Summary: The Girl with the Green Violin is a chapbook of poems
 Thumbnail: /static/images/violin-cover.jpg
 Category: Chapbooks
 Price: 11.99